© 2011 by the County Assessors of South Carolina & qpublic.net

 S.C.
 Code Ann. § 20-1-360

-"Nothing contained in this article shall render illegal any marriage contracted without the issuance of a
+"Nothing contained in this article shall render illegal any marriage contracted without the

 SC DOR Regulations: